jonaprieto/online-atps/README.md

     --only-check        Only checks the output looking for a theorem.
     --time=NUM          Set timeout for the ATPs in seconds (default: 300) --version           Show version number
-    --version-atp=NAME  Show version of the ATP with name equals NAME
+    --version-atp=NAME  Show version of the atp NAME --
 ````

 * Prove a small conjecture (in TSTP format) like this: